farnoosh27/NLP/DevOps/CICD.md

 ## What are package managers?
 ### Hatch
+### Poetry
-### Poetry -> both a python packaging tool annd a dependency management tool
+both a Python packaging tool and a dependency management tool
 ### Setuptools
 ### PIP
 ## pyproject.toml vs setup.py